status-im/nim-eth-trie/README.md

 Binary-trie is a dictionary-like data structure to store key-value pair.
 Much like it's sibling Hexary-trie, the key-value pair will be stored into key-value flat-db.
-The primary difference with Hexary-trie is, each node of Binary-trie only consist of one or two child, while Hexary-trie node can contains up to 16 child-node.
+The primary difference with Hexary-trie is, each node of Binary-trie only consist of one or two child, while Hexary-trie node can contains up to 16 or 17 child-nodes.

 Unlike Hexary-trie, Binary-trie store it's data into flat-db without using rlp encoding.
 Binary-trie store its value using simple **Node-Types** encoding.